gravitational/gravity/docs/6.x/cluster.md

 2. All Kubernetes daemons like `kube-scheduler`, `kube-apiserver`, and others.
 3. The Kubernetes CLI tool: `kubectl`.
 4. The Gravity Cluster "hypervisor", called `gravity`, for managing the Cluster.
-5. A web application to monitor and manage the Cluster state ("Cluster Admin Panel")
+5. A web application to monitor and manage the Cluster state ("Cluster Control Panel")
 6. The Gravity Authentication Gateway for integrating Kubernetes authentication and SSH access to Cluster nodes with corporate identity providers via SSO.